 A man who went on an expedition with his family into the African jungle hoping to see some of the incredible wildlife that lived there was surprised to find the variety of animals he encountered, from majestic elephants to the elusive black rhino.

-- Optical Illusion Hide And Seek: You Need To Have Sharp Eyes To Locate The Impala In This Image Of Lake
+- Optical Illusion Hide And Seek: You Have Hawkeyes If You Find The Penguin In This Image In Less Than 17 Seconds

 During the safari, his son excitedly shouted, “Dad, it’s a leopard!”
 However, the safari guide corrected him and said that it was not a leopard, but a cheetah hunting.